-William Schermerhorn is a two-time Emmy Award-winning songwriter.
-As VP/Creative Director for Macy’s Parade & Entertainment Group, he brought his vision, from the initial concept through the on-air telecast, to the world-famous Macy’s Thanksgiving Day Parade and America’s largest Independence Day pyrotechnic display, the awe-inspiring Macy’s 4th of July Fireworks, for over three decades.
-As part of that creative process, Bill wrote the book and lyrics for several musical endeavors and created/staged material for performers as diverse as Julie Andrews, Harvey Fierstein, The Charlie Daniels Band, Idina Menzel, Kermit The Frog, Debra Voigt, Jane Krakowski, Whoopi Goldberg and the Texas State University Strutters.
-He won a Daytime Emmy Award for the song “Yes Virginia (There’s A Santa Claus)” with composer Wesley Whatley and a second consecutive Daytime Emmy Award for “(Won’t You) Join Our Parade” with composer Doug Katsaros.
-He received “Outstanding Original Song” Daytime Emmy nominations for the Christmas song “I Believe” (Wesley Whatley, music) and “Jolly Dream Pirates” (Michael Feinstein, music).
+WILLIAM SCHERMERHORN (book & lyrics) is a two-time Emmy Award-winning songwriter.
+As VP/Creative Director for Macy’s Parade & Entertainment Group, he brought his vision to some of America’s most beloved, large-scale productions for over three decades.
+In his role, Bill wrote the book and lyrics for several musical endeavors and created original material for a wide range of performers, including Julie Andrews, Harvey Fierstein, The Charlie Daniels Band, Idina Menzel, Kermit the Frog, Debra Voigt, Jane Krakowski, Whoopi Goldberg and the Texas State University Strutters.
+He won a Daytime Emmy Award in the “Outstanding Original Song” category for “Yes Virginia (There’s A Santa Claus)” with composer Wesley Whatley and a second consecutive Daytime Emmy Award for the song “(Won’t You) Join Our Parade” with composer Doug Katsaros.
+He received two additional Daytime Emmy nominations for the Christmas song “I Believe” (Wesley Whatley, music) and “Jolly Dream Pirates” (Michael Feinstein, music).